12 Feb Best zero waste stores in London and beyond in the UK

 Philosophy: There's no PLANet B

-Address: Shop 1, Corn Exchange, 54 High St, Crickhowell NP8 1BH
+Address: Unit 3, Corn Exchange, 54 High St, Crickhowell NP8 1BH

-Birmingham's first zero waste supermarket opened on the 16th June after a successful crowdfunding campaign.
+The Clean Kilo was Birmingham's first zero waste supermarket.
+It opened on the 16th June after a successful crowdfunding campaign.

 The shop is the brainchild of Dr. Thomas Pell, who decided that he wanted to create a store which helped solve the amount of plastic produced from domestic sources.

-The result of a lot of work and planning is Clean Kilo, a bulk market which sells a wide range of plastic-free products including cereals, pasta, workout supplements speciality tea and frozen treats.
-They encourage to bring your own containers but they also have a wide range of jars on sale.
+The result of a lot of work and planning is Clean Kilo, a bulk market which sells a wide range of plastic-free products.
+These include cereals, pasta, workout supplements, specialty tea, and frozen treats.
+They encourage you to bring your own containers but they also have a wide range of jars on sale.

 Zero Green, Bristol

-Bristol got its first bulk store which opened in Bedminster in March 2018.
+Bristol got its first bulk store, Zero Green, which opened in Bedminster in March 2018.

 The store was opened by Lidia & Stacey who became frustrated by the amount of plastic used in everyday products and decided to do something about it.

-Their emphasis is on stocking locally sourced food, tea, dried fruit, home essentials & reusable lifestyle products.
+Their emphasis is on stocking locally sourced food, tea, dried fruit, home essentials, and reusable lifestyle products.
 Even their business cards are made from repurposed old t-shirts!

 Philosophy: Buy In Bulk, Buy Local.